Nivalyx/osu-wiki/wiki/Tournaments/CIC/2021/en.md

 ### Tournament registration

 1. All interested players are required to register into the tournament individually.
-   - In order to be eligible to play in the tournament, a participant must have the Indonesian flag displayed on their profile and at least 3000 playcounts under their profile.
+   - In order to be eligible to play in the tournament, players must have the Indonesian flag displayed on their profile and at least 3000 osu!catch playcounts.
-2. To ensure valid and serious registrations, every registered player will be checked by the Tournament Management.
+2. To ensure valid and serious registrations, every registered player will be checked in detail by the Tournament Management.
 3. The list of players who are deemed to be eligible to compete in the tournament will be published by the Tournament Management after the Registration phase has ended.
 4. The Tournament Management will only account for a maximum of 32 participants to take part in the tournament.
    - In the case where the number of registrants exceeds 32, the Tournament Management will only enlist 32 registrants with the highest osu!catch pp to participate in the tournament.